 First of all, if you have a version of a page that you have optimized for the users’ language and location, you want them to land on that page.
 Having the right language and location dependent information improves their user experience and thus leads to fewer people bouncing back to the search results.
 Fewer people bouncing back to the search results leads to higher rankings.

 The second reason is that hreflang prevents the problem of duplicate content.
 If you have the same content in English on different URLs aimed at the UK, the US, and Australia, the difference on these pages might be as small as a change in prices and currency.
 Without hreflang, Google might not understand what you’re trying to do and see it as duplicate content.
 With hreflang, you make it very clear to the search engine that it’s (almost) the same content, just optimized for different people.

 What is hreflang?

-What does hreflang accomplish?
+What does hreflang achieve?

 Who supports hreflang?

 hreflang is supported by Google and Yandex.
-Bing doesn’t have an equivalent, but does support language meta tags.
+Bing doesn’t have an equivalent but does support language meta tags.